DU JAT 2018 exam day strategy and last minute preparation tips

-The countdown for DU JAT 2017 is on the verge of ending as the test is scheduled for Sunday, July 9, 2017.
-If you are serious about cracking one among the 1162 seats offered at the 15 colleges of Delhi University, you must have prepared hard for the exam.
+The countdown for DU JAT 2018 is on the verge of ending as the test is scheduled for Friday, June 22, 2018.
+BBA aspirants who are serious about cracking one among the 1162 seats offered at the 15 colleges of Delhi University, must have prepared hard for the exam.
 DU JAT is one of the most coveted BBA entrance exams.
 To help you take the exam with a better and well-prepared state of mind, this article brings to you the last minute preparation tips and the instructions for the exam day.

 Following pointers must be noted by the test takers before going for the test.